DawidKa00/enchant-order/README.md

-# Minecraft Enchantment Ordering Tool
+# Minecraft Enchantment Ordering Tool NeoEnchant+ support

 This web-based tool allows you to find the optimal order for combining enchant books in Minecraft to minimize XP cost.